Florentien M. Verhage Associate Professor of Philosophy

 - B.A/M.A.
 Psychology and Cognitive Neuroscience, University of Maastricht (1999)

 Phenomenology (esp.
-Merleau-Ponty), 20th Century Continental Philosophy, Feminist Philosophy, Chicana Theory, Critical Race Theory, Post-Colonial Theory
+Merleau-Ponty), 20th Century Continental Philosophy, Gender Theory, Chicana Theory, Borderland Theory, Critical Race Theory, Post-Colonial & De-Colonial Theory

 - Introduction to Philosophy

 - Introduction to Continental Philosophy:Being in the World

 - Introduction to Women's, Gender, and Sexuality Studies (for WGSS)

 - Personal Identity

 - Postmodernism: Power, Difference, Disruption